KTRosenberg/ProjectionDraw/README.md

 How it works: The user’s perspective determines the shape of line strokes he/she draws.
 Lines are projected onto the world as they are drawn or moved.
-The user can spawn objects to draw-on, and can transform (reposition, rotate) those objects to influence lines drawn on those objects
+The user can spawn objects to draw-on, and can transform (reposition, rotate) those objects to influence lines drawn on those objects.

 User-drawn lines are projected onto geometry in the background.
 A drawing appears normal from an initial perspective, but when the user moves, it becomes clear that the drawing